hujhax/austin-improv-wiki/Performers/Eric Heiberg.md

 He was a core cast member in [[The 43-Hour Improv Marathon]] and a guest boy in *[[Shows/Boys of Summer]]*.

 In 2013, he moved to Minneapolis.
-Just before that, he had a special *[[Free Fringe]]* devoted to him.
+Just before that, he had a special *[[Shows/Free Fringe]]* devoted to him.

 ## Troupes
 * [[Troupes/ComedySportz]]